 In the section on Coping and Self-care we used a car metaphor to explain the importance of having enough fuel in your tank.
-Now we’re going to think about the warning lights on your dashboard and the hazard signs that you might see along the roadside.
+Now we’re going to think about the warning lights on your dashboard and the hazard signs that might appear along the roadside.
 These things let us know when we need to do some maintenance and help us prepare for difficult conditions ahead.

 Let’s start with your dashboard.
 Do you understand your warning signs?
 Do you pay attention to them?
 And is there one that you’re never quite sure what it means?